 Your first step is to complain to the bank or credit card company that sold you the PPI policy.
 The big banks have PPI complaints telephone numbers you can ring or you can submit your complaint by a form that you can get from your local branch or download online.
 I’ve compiled a list with links to the big banks’ PPI information on their websites, which you can see below.

 SAVVY TIP: Don’t use a claims management company!
-There’s no need and they will often take up to 35% of the amount you get back (plus VAT).
+There’s no need and they will often take up to 20% of the amount you get back (plus VAT).
+Firms used to charge more than this, but the amount they could charge was capped in July 2018.

 Step 1: Contact the company that sold you the policy.
 You will normally have to put your complaint in writing.
 If you want to use a template letter, there are plenty around.
 You can also download the SavvyWoman PPI claims letter template.
 You can send this letter to your bank or PPI provider.
 The bank should either resolve your complaint within eight weeks or tell you how it is getting on.